Antek74/Django-to-do-docker/README.md

 - *add all code to working dir*

 CMD [ "python", "/code/todo/manage.py", "runserver", "0.0.0.0:8000" ]
-- * run server once container starts*
+- *run server once container starts*

 ## Docker build syntax explanation

+"-t"
-"-t" defines name of the image
+- *defines name of the image*

+"."
-"." defines working dir where to search for Dockerfile
+- *defines working dir where to search for Dockerfile*

 ## Docker run syntax explanation

+"-d"
-"-d" - detach, run it in the background
+- *detach, run it in the background*

+"--mount"
-"--mount" - instruct container to bind external file (sqlite db) so it can persists across container restarts
+- *instruct container to bind external file (sqlite db) so it can persists across container restarts*

+"-p"
-"-p" instructions for iptables so it can route the traffic from host to container
+- *instructions for iptables so it can route the traffic from host to container ($host_port:$container_port)*

     ```bash
-	sudo iptables -t nat -L DOCKER -n
+	$ sudo iptables -t nat -L DOCKER -n
 	>Chain DOCKER (2 references)
 	>target     prot opt source               destination
 	>RETURN     all  --  0.0.0.0/0            0.0.0.0/0
 	>DNAT       tcp  --  0.0.0.0/0            0.0.0.0/0            tcp dpt:8000 to:172.17.0.2:8000
     ```

+"-t"
-"-t" define a name of the container
+- *define a name of the container*

 ## Start from scratch if something goes wrong :)